esoadamo/thesis/profiles.md

 - Windows Laptop as a server
   - Hyper-V virtual machines with shared SSH Linux accounts and RDP Windows accounts
 - need to access internal network
-  - OpenVPN on a virtual Linux machine with static password
+  - OpenVPN on a virtual Linux machine with static password, with dynamic IP
 - have a file on Google Drive with shareds passwords
 - self-hosted Jenkins
   - no login needed for LAN network